sikang99/install-opencv/README.md

 # install-opencv

-Installation for the latest version of OpenCV
+Installation procedure for the latest version of OpenCV

 ### Information